“How did they make it that small!?”

 In a way, the iPhone 12 mini felt like the most impressive member of the iPhone 12 lineup, because it does everything the larger, more expensive models do, but amazingly fits all that capability into an impossible small frame.

 As I said when the iPhone 12 mini was announced, the arrival of 5G has forced us to accept so many compromises in the phones we buy.
 They’ve had to become significantly bigger, to accommodate more spacious batteries and all the necessary antennas and modems to support next-generation networks (especially the mmWave kind).
 They’ve also had to become more expensive, to offset the cost of all these new and emerging technologies and components.

 One could argue that the iPhone 12 mini isn’t as great a “deal” as it may seem.
-Sure, it starts at $699 — on contract, mind you — but it’s also likely smaller than many consumers would be comfortable with.
-The majority of shoppers may flock to the 6.1-inch iPhone 12, which is notably more expensive, also starts with just 64GB of storage and also lacks a charger or wired headphones in the box.
+Sure, it now starts at $599 — on contract, mind you — but it’s also likely smaller than many consumers would be comfortable with.
+The majority of shoppers may flock to the 6.1-inch iPhone 12, which has also seen a price cut to $699.

 For some discerning buyers, though, this will be exactly the iPhone they’ve been waiting for, at a very agreeable price.
 The iPhone 12 mini answers the call for a premium small iPhone, and in doing so immediately rockets to the top of our list of the best small phones.
-It is an achievement of packaging, and a device without a true competitor — because while there are lots of handsets under $700 these days, none are as pocketable and simultaneously powerful, with a comparable camera or 5G connectivity.
-So long as you can put up with a slight hit to battery life, the iPhone 12 mini is truly a phone in a class all its own.
+It is an achievement of packaging, and a device without a true competitor, except for the newer iPhone 13 mini.
+So long as you can put up with a slight hit to battery life and don't need Apple's latest compact phone, the iPhone 12 mini is truly a phone in a class all its own.